UniExeterRSE/intro-version-control/_episodes/11_undoing_changes.md

 put all changes since `<commit>` in the working tree, giving us a chance to work with the files as they currently are before the reset.

-For example, let's create a file `foo.txt` that contains some random
-text:
+For example, let's create an empty file `foo.txt`.
+We can do this using the `touch` command within the root folder of our repository:

 ```
-Some foo-ey random text
+$ touch foo.txt

 ```